Skip to content

 Dive into the Spanish History through these 9 Dazzling Landmarks Around Different Cities

-Spain is home to several centuries-old sites that are unmissable when you’re looking into the Spanish history.
-Segovia is one of Spain’s beautiful cities, but it’s not deemed among the large buzzing cities.
+Spain is home to several centuries-old sites that are unmissable in Spanish history.
+Segovia is one of Spain’s most beautiful cities, but it’s not deemed among the large buzzing cities.
 For that reason, many tourists tend to miss this great spot in Spain.
-However, as a history buff, you should add Segovia to the top of your itinerary.
+However, you should add Segovia to your itinerary as a history buff.

-One of the splendid features of Segovia is its centuries-old fortress.
-Rather known as Alcazar de Segovia, which means the Fortress of Segovia.
-It’s a historical landmark that dates back to the 12th century, according to the Christian writing found inside.
-Make sure you book your spot in the tour in advance if you’re willing to visit.
+One of Segovia’s splendid features is its centuries-old fortress, Alcazar de Segovia, which means the Fortress of Segovia.
+According to the Christian writing found inside, it’s a historical landmark dating back to the 12th century.
+If you’re willing to visit, book your spot on the tour in advance.

 Another iconic highlight in Segovia is the Roman columns known as the Aqueduct.
-These columns go back to a couple of thousands years ago when the Romans built them to carry water to the city from Acebeda River.
+These columns date back to a couple of thousands of years ago when the Romans built them to carry water to the city from the Acebeda River.
 It’s deemed an iconic construction all over Europe and one of its kind.
 You can wander around or under them and appreciate their archaic nature.

 9- El Miguelete Tower (El Micalet) – Valencia